 The state fiscal year starts September 1 and ends August 31.

-Ordering and Receiving
+Ordering and Receiving Goods

 The VR staff charges goods to the state fiscal year in which they were ordered.
 The receive date does not have to fall within the start and end dates and may fall within the following fiscal year.

 Example: A special order for a wheelchair is submitted on August 3, 2018, using Program 2018 VR Basic Support funds.
-The start date is the date that the order was placed; that is, June 3, 2018.
+The start date is the date the order was placed; that is, June 3, 2018.

 The end date is the anticipated receive date and, because of the RHW requirement, must fall within the state's fiscal year.
 In this case, the anticipated receive date is after the end of the fiscal year, so the VR staff enters in RHW the end date of the fiscal year ("08/31/2018").